send feedback

 Work history

-Software engineering contractor, Spadafy Inc. June to September 2021.
+Software engineering intern, Spadafy Inc. June to September 2021.
 Remote.
 I made a helpdesk app for IT people to field support tickets from users and send them messages.
 This also involved making a tool that would let IT people customize what fields were on the support ticket creation form.
 The centralized helpdesk application was made in Django and React.
 I also did some work on the client app for submitting the tickets, but this position ended before I finished.
 The client app was in C#.

-Machine learning contractor, John Snow Labs.
+Machine learning intern, John Snow Labs.
 June to September 2020.
 Remote.
 I made demo applications of John Snow Labs’ machine learning models, to be displayed on the company’s website.
 The demos were made with Python and Streamlit.
 I collected the data the demos were based on, then processed it in Jupyter notebooks using the company’s SparkNLP and SparkOCR models.

 Math tutor, Mathnasium.
 April to July 2017, June to September 2019.
 Mercer Island, WA.
 I tutored children of all ages in math.
 (Mostly elementary and middle school, but ranging from pre-K to high school.)
 This mostly consisted of grading worksheets and explaining unfamiliar concepts that students were struggling with.